thereslife/thereslife.github.io/README.md

 This site will include status updates for if the Mastodon instance is down for everyone and why.

-23:30 2019-06-13: Theres.life down for Mastodon updates.
-Will be back up shortly.
+20:00 (UTC) 2019-07-16: Theres.life is down for updating the Mastodon installation.
+Long downtime should be expected.